-A practical application course which focuses on learning the ways in which musical and textual understanding inform the interpretation and performance of acting and singing techniques in various musical theatre forms, from the mid-1960s to the present.
+A practical application course which focuses on learning the ways in which musical and textual understanding inform the interpretation and performance of acting through song, from the mid-1960s to the present.
 PREREQUISITE: MUTR 3210.
 OFFERED: Semester II.
 SAME AS: THEA 3220.